Karma (novel)

 Karma is a 2014 novel written by Karanam Pavan Prasad.
 Karma is a contemporary novel dealing with inner conflicts such as identity, faith with respect to the ritual orthodoxy and customs of the society.
-The novel thoroughly narrated the difference between Faith and Belief in such a way that each and every character, including the protagonist of the novel get penetrated by that derivation.
+It The novel thoroughly narrates the difference between Faith and Belief in such a way that each and every character, including the protagonist of the novel get penetrated by that derivation.
 Details documented about the Hindu death rituals within the story-line are absolute novel writing technique adopted by the writer.
-The Novel got an immense response from the literature world.
+The novel got an immense response from the literature world.
 Within the year of its release Novel went on with third edition and reached worldwide Kannada readers.